alexnxela/iris-recorder-helper/README.md

 * Convert voice to text
 * AI-powered text recognition
 * Shortening text with your own settings and in different roles

+# TODO
+* List of your sessions with recordings
+* Loading audio via files
+* Working on your server with local models
+* Capturing a microphone from another source (for example zoom)

 # Installation
 1. Clone/git pull the repo into any local directory